linode/docs/products/tools/stackscripts/guides/_index.md

 ## Themes

-These additional guides in our library will help you to edit and deploy stackscripts in a higher level of detail.
+These additional guides in our library help you edit and deploy StackScripts in a higher level of detail.

 - [Deploying a New Linode Using a StackScript](/docs/platform/stackscripts/how-to-deploy-a-new-linode-using-a-stackscript/)